thadrien/Zview.github.io/_posts/2022-03-23-transfer-S-parameters.md

 ### Calculation of characteristic impedance from S parameters

 Suppose one wants to measure or simulate the characteristic impedance of something similar to a transmission line.
-This can be for example a 75 Ohm coax cable or some via structure on HFSS.
-The characteristic impedance can be calculated form its measured or simulated S parameters references to 50 Ohm.
+This can be for example a 75&#8239;Ω coax cable or a via structure on HFSS.
+The characteristic impedance can be calculated form its measured or simulated S parameters references to 50&#8239;Ω.

+Suppose also that the structure is "symmetric enough" to have the same characteristic impedance on each side (see <a href="https://en.wikipedia.org/wiki/Image_impedance">https://en.wikipedia.org/wiki/Image_impedance</a>)...

 Transfer S parameters can be very convenient for this.
-Expressing the characteristic impedance as a reflection coefficient from 50 Ohm, and recalling that by definition its invariant through the system, the following can be written:
+Expressing the characteristic impedance as a reflection coefficient from 50&#8239;Ω, and recalling that by definition its invariant through the system, the following can be written:

 <asciimath>
   [[b_1],[a_1]] = [[T_11,T_12],[T_21,T_12]] \ [[a_2],[b_2]]